History, Facts & Track Updates

 Facilities along the track:

-Accommodation, fuel, basic supplies are available at the Mungerannie Roadhouse, and in the towns at the start and end of the track.
+Accommodation, fuel, basic supplies are available at the Mungeranie Roadhouse, and in the towns at the start and end of the route.
 Click here to read more about facilities.

 Permits: No permits required